-Program Name p Institutio Actual Performance mance Difference Stretch Goal ٥ Difference 0 Code Ö ard 2014 2015 2016 2014 2015 2016 2014 2015 2016 Registered Nursing 51.38 38 90% 6 94% %98 91% 4% -4% 1% NA NA NA NA Licensed Vocational Nursing 51.39 33 60% %56 9 %96 886 %9 %9 3% NA NA NA ۷N Emergency Medical Technician 51.09 909 20% %09 9 72% %9/ 10% 22% 26% NA NA NA VΝ pass rates.

-JOB PLACEMENT RATE (Definition: The placement rate is defined as the number of students employed in the year following graduation divided by the number of students who completed the program.) e number o students empl oyed in the y ear followin g graduatior divided by I the number of students who comple ted the pro gram.)
-Program Name dID Institutio n Set Actua Actual Performance ance ٥ Difference Stretch Goal 0 Difference Code Standard 2014 2015 2016 2014 2015 2016 2014 2015 2016 Architectural Design & Drawing Technician 4.09 %5/ 81% 100% 26% %9 72% NA NA NA NA Child Development 19.07 %59/%07 74% 74% 70% 4% 4% NA NA NA NA Drug Studies 51.15 %99/%SZ 86% 53% 88% 14% -22% NA NA NA NA Fire Technology 43.02 %07 91% %06 86% 21% 20% faculty.
-Because year-to-year fluctuations in employment rates can be substantial for programs with small numbers of students and concerns related to Analysis of Data: After its 2014 team visit, the college began implementing program-level standards for its academic programs.
-These include standards reasonable standards that program students are meeting.
-Although the college has made a concerted effort to implement program-level standards for for post-program employment by Career and Technical Education (CTE) students.
-This has been a developmental process for the college and its CTE the employment data available from the Chancellor's Office, there will be issues to work out.
-Overall, though, the faculty appear to be setting job placement, it has not set goals for this metric.
+LICENSENSURE PASS RATE - - - = - - - (Definition: The rate is determined by dividing the number of students that passed the licensure examination) r of studeni s that passed the licensu ire examin ation divide d by the nu umber of st udents tha t took the ex (amination Program Name dlo Institutio n Set Actua Actual Performance ance 0 Difference è Stretch Goal O D Difference code Standard 2014 2015 2016 2014 2015 2016 2014 2015 2016 Registered Nursing 51.38 %06 84% %98 91% 4% -4% 1% NA NA NA NA Licensed Vocational Nursing 51.39 %06 %56 %96 93% 2% %9 3% NA NA NA NA Emergency Medical Technician 51.09 20% %09 72% %9 L 10% 22% 76% ΝA NA NA NA Analysis of Data: The college has three programs with publicly reported pass rates for licensure exams.
+With one slight exception, these programs have s with pu blidy report ted pass r rates for licensure exams.
+With one slight ex ception, these pr ograms ha ive consistently met the standards.
+The two nursing programs already have very high levels at 90%.
+Given the increasing pass rates for Emergency Medical ig progran is already h ave very high leve ls at 90%.
+Given th ie increa sing pass rates for · Emerger cy Medic al Technician students, the college will ask the pro ogram to program to consider raising the level for this standard.
+The college has not established goals for licensure pass ising the level for this stan dard.
+The e college has not establishe ed goals f or licensu re pass rates.
+JOB PLACEMENT RATE (Definition: The placement rate is defined as the number of students employed in the year following graduation divided by the number of students who completed the program.) umber of st udents emplo yed in the y ear following ng graduati ion divided by the nur nber of stu dents who completed the progran (- Program Name CIP Institutio n Set Actua Actual Performance lance Difference Stretch Goal Difference Code Standard 2014 2015 2016 2014 2015 2016 2014 2015 2016 Architectural Design & Drawing Technician 4.09 75% 81% 100% %9 9 %9 72% -19% ΝA NA NA NA Child Development 19.07 %02 74% 74% %0/ 4% 4% %0 ΝA NA NA NA Drug Studies 51.15 75% %68 53% 88% 14% -22% 13% NA NA NA NA Fire Technology 43.02 %0/ %16 %06 %98 21% 807 16% ΝA NA NA NA Analysis of Data: After its 2014 team visit, the co eq esenoc e college began implementing program-level standards for its academic programs.
+These include standards for enting pr ogram-le vel stand ards for i ts acader nic progr ams.
+The se indud e standar ds for standards that program students are meeting.
+Although the college has made a concerted effort to implement program-level standards for job placement, post-program employment by Career and Technical Education (CTE) students.
+This has been a developmental process for the college and its CTE faculty. employment data available from the Chancellor's Office, there will be issues to work out.
+Overall, though, the faculty appear to be setting reasonable Because year-to-year fluctuations in employment rates can be substantial for program's with small numbers of students and concerns related to the it has not set goals for this metric.